 Students have told us that they felt overwhelmed by the many different software programs they have to use for their online classes.
-To make things easier for them, we ask that teachers use Moodle (or some other website if you don’t use Moodle) as the only way of communicating with their students, i.e., when providing administrative information, posting links to Zoom meetings and class recordings, giving continuous-assessment exams, having them turn in assignments, or referring them to other software programs.
+To make things easier for them, we ask that teachers use Moodle (or another similar website if you don’t use Moodle) as the only way of communicating with their students, i.e., when providing administrative information, posting links to Zoom meetings and class recordings, giving continuous-assessment exams, having them turn in assignments, or referring them to other software programs.

-The VPSI has obtained a license for Piazza – an online forum that can be accessed from Moodle – for the spring semester.
+The DSI has obtained a license for Piazza – an online forum that can be accessed from Moodle – for the spring semester.
 Piazza proved highly popular among students last semester; they can use it to post questions anonymously, work together on assignments, write mathematical formulas using LaTeX, and send chat messages during exercise sessions.
 We have developed a QuickStart Guide to help you use Piazza.

 A mirror device is available that lets users display their handwritten notes on Zoom.
-If you would like to order a mirror device, please complete this form by 25 February and we’ll send you one by mail (including if you’re outside Switzerland).
+If you would like to order a mirror device, please complete this form and we’ll send you one by mail (including if you’re outside Switzerland).
 CEDE and CAPE have created a video showing how to use the device.
 If you prefer, you can use another method such as your smartphone.
 This video shows you how.

 Ideally, each class should have no more than three continuous assessments during the semester to avoid creating too much work for students.
 If you plan to give such assessments, please inform your section of the dates so that they can coordinate with those given by other teachers.